-3. Specify a volume name for your USB drive.
-In the above image, we have entered USB as the Volume Name.
+3. Enter a volume name for your USB drive.
+In the figure above we have entered USB as the volume name.

-You can choose to erase the existing data on your USB drive by switching on the Erase button.
-In that case, the existing data on your system will be overwritten and the formatting process will take slightly longer time.
+You can delete the existing data on your USB drive by clicking the Delete button.
+In this case the existing data on your system will be overwritten and the formatting process will take a little longer.
 You can also specify the file system you want the USB drive to have.
+4.

-4. Click the Next button located in the top-right corner that only becomes active after you have provided all the specifications.
+4. Click the Next button in the upper right corner, which becomes active only after you have entered all the details.

-The following Confirm Details dialog will open for you to confirm the formatting details.
-Please make sure you are formatting the right volume by viewing the Location information.
-This will prevent you from formatting any unwanted storage and thus corrupting your system.
+The following Confirm Details dialog will open so you can confirm the formatting details.
+Please make sure you format the correct volume by looking at the location information.
+This will prevent you from formatting an unwanted storage and damaging your system.